Yahia717/Reso/README.md

-# PDF Chatbot with RAG Pipeline
+# RAG

-This repository contains a custom implementation of a Retrieval-Augmented Generation (RAG) pipeline for querying PDFs using a local Language Model (LLM) endpoint.
+This repository contains a custom implementation of a Retrieval-Augmented Generation (RAG) pipeline for querying PDFs using a local Language Model (LLM) endpoint that was deployed using LM Studio.
 The project demonstrates adaptive PDF chunking, vector store retrieval, LLM-based re-ranking, and final prompt construction to answer questions using only the provided context from the PDF.

-This project was developed as part of an interview case study and leverages several open-source libraries including [LangChain](https://github.com/hwchase17/langchain), [Gradio](https://gradio.app/), and [FAISS](https://github.com/facebookresearch/faiss).

 ## Features